yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 I've read through a lot of online posts and some books.
 Most of them are either too generic or too specific for me.
 Lucily, here are a few posts I found really helpful to my case, and likely applicable to many fields.

-# time management
+# how to use the unstructured time effectively?

 I have done all the coursework now.
 So I have all the unstructured time trying to solve some problem I don't really know how to solve.
 That's the way it supposed to be.
 But it is actually very new to me.
 How can I spend my time to make progress?
-This posts shows me how to make a 'task schedule' of my own that move me forward to my goals.
+This posts shows me how to make a 'task schedule' of my own to help me meet my goals.

 <https://livefreeordichotomize.com/2018/09/14/one-year-to-dissertate/>